simp/simp-doc/docs/getting_started_guide/ISO_Build/Environment_Preparation.rst

 ..
 NOTE::
    The SIMP build generates various keys and does quite a bit of package signing.
-As such, your system mustto be able to keep its entropy pool full at all times.
+As such, your system must be able to keep its entropy pool full at all times.
 If you check ``/proc/sys/kernel/random/entropy_avail`` and it shows a number below **1024**, then you should either make sure that ``rngd`` is running and pointed to a hardware source (preferred) or install